Ipstenu/varnish-http-purge/readme.txt

 If your webhost set up Varnish for you, you may need to ask them for the specifics if they don't have it documented.
 I've listed the ones I know about here, however you should still check with them if you're not sure.

 <ul>
     <li><strong>DreamHost</strong> - If you're using DreamPress and Cloudflare, go into the Panel and click on the DNS settings for the domain.
-The entry for <em>resolve-to.domain</em> is your varnish server: `resolve-to.www A 208.97.157.172` -- If you're <em>NOT</em> using Cloudflare, you don't need it, but it's just your normal IP.</li>
+The entry for <em>resolve-to.domain</em> is your varnish server: `resolve-to.www A 208.97.157.172` -- If you're <em>NOT</em> using Cloudflare, you don't need it; it's just your normal IP.</li>
 </ul>

 = What if I have multiple varnish IPs? =